thechib12/FunctionalProgrammingProject/README.md

 # Functional Programming Project

+This is a short explanation for the Functional Programming Project by Christiaan van den Bogaard & Rogier Monshouwer found at https://github.com/thechib12/FunctionalProgrammingProject

 ## Level 1
 Level 1 is implemented in `LogicEvaluator.hs`.
 The program `evalProp` will check for each predicate if it is true or when it does not have a truth value and has a deriving right hand side rule, it will check for each predicate in that rule for a truth value or for a deriving right hand side.